aleksns/space-brawl/README.md

 ## Enemy T2

 Classic mini-boss.
 Spawns every 3rd wave (there is a chance to spawn 2 of them).
-Got 360 barrage and triple on-target guns.
+Got 360 barrage and double on-target guns.
 Slow, but got a lot of HP points.
 Yes, eyes are flashing (quality content right here).
 Moves freely on the game screen.